-Since 1986 citizens of certain countries do not require a visa to enter the U.S. anymore.
-They now have the possibility to travel under the so-called Visa Waiver Program (VWP)/ESTA that allows them to enter the U.S. as a tourist for a maximum of 90 days a year or transit the U.S. In the following, we would like to answer the most frequent asked questions about ESTA.
+Since 1986, citizens of certain countries are no longer required to have a visa to enter the United States.
+Citizens of these countries now have the possibility to travel to the USA under the so-called Visa Waiver Program (VWP)/ESTA.
+With an ESTA, tourists are allowed to stay in the USA for a maximum of 90 days a year or transit through the U.S. to another country.
+The following provides you with answers to the most frequently asked ESTA questions.

 Table of contents